mandulaj/MetavisionSDK_docker/README.md

 ```bash
 docker login registry.git.ee.ethz.ch
 ```
-User your GitLab credentials.
+Use your GitLab credentials.
 If you set up 2FA, you will have to create a [Personal Access Token](https://git.ee.ethz.ch/-/user_settings/personal_access_tokens).

 3. Clone this repo:
 ```bash